-- In a large bowl, soak beans overnight in plenty of cold water.
+- In a large bowl, soak the beans overnight in plenty of cold water.

-- Remove bouquet garni and vegetables and discard.
-Reserve cooking liquid for later.
+- Remove the bouquet garni and vegetables and discard them.
+Reserve the cooking liquid for later.

-- Stir in tomatoes, cooked beans, and rosemary.
+- Stir in the tomatoes, cooked beans, and rosemary.
 Simmer for 10 to 15 minutes, adding some of the bean liquid if the stew is dry.
-Season well with salt, black pepper, and sugar, to taste.
-The mixture should be loose and juicy but not swimming in liquid.

 ☞TESTER TIP: Any cooked bean liquid that doesn’t get used in the stew can be frozen and used as a vegetable broth.

-Gratin of White Beans with Tomatoes and Rosemary variationPut mixture in a shallow ovenproof dish.
+- White bean gratin variation–Put mixture in a shallow ovenproof dish.
 Scatter a mixture of buttered crumbs and approximately 2 ounces (50g) grated Cheddar cheese (or a mixture of Cheddar and Parmesan or other well-flavored cheeses) over the top.
 Pop into a hot oven, or flash under a broiler, until crisp and golden on top.

 Recipe Testers’ Reviews

-This white bean stew with tomatoes and rosemary recipe is simple and delicious.
-You make your own vegetable stock with and while cooking the beans.
+This white bean stew recipe is simple and delicious.
+You make your own vegetable stock while cooking the beans.
 Brilliant.
 The flavors married well, with just enough rosemary to be present without overwhelming the dish.

-This white bean stew with tomatoes and rosemary makes a nutritious meal that doesn’t require much work.
-It seems like the recipe would also taste fairly good in a pinch if canned beans were used instead of the dried.
+This rosemary bean stew makes a nutritious meal that doesn’t require much work.
+It seems like the recipe would also taste fairly good in a pinch if canned beans were used instead of dried.